Davedka/Ticky/README.md

 - It kept suggesting a JS frontend framework (React/Vue) when the project clearly didn't need one.
 I stuck with vanilla JS + Tailwind on purpose.
 **My takeaway:** AI is a fast pair-programmer that doesn't get tired of boilerplate, but it confidently produces wrong code at the edges (time math, off-by-one errors, auth flow corners).
 Trust nothing without running it.

-> *Note: replace the bracketed bits above with the real tools and the real mistakes you caught.
-Specificity is what makes this section believable.*

 ---